quynhnn-bravebits/pftest/readme.md

 This is simple guide to run this project.
 Hope you enjoy :)

 ## Prerequisites
-- Ensure that you have Maven installed on your system.
+- Ensure that you have
+    - Maven installed on your system.
 If not, you can download it from [here](https://maven.apache.org/download.cgi) and follow the installation instructions.
+    - ChromeDriver
+    - InteliJ and JDK (ver 21)
+- Update the configs
+    - In config.properties
+        - Update USER_DATA_DIR value
+        - Name your Profile if you like or keep it default
+        - Update your STORE name

 ## Steps to Run the Project
+0. Run a test to open the Chromium by ChromeDriver and setup your Shopify authentication

 1. **Install Maven Dependencies**: Open your terminal and navigate to the project directory.
 Run the following command to install the necessary dependencies: